Skip to main content

 It is possible to customize the visuals of Keycloak using themes.
 In order to persistently deploy a theme, you need to provide a link to an extension containing this theme in the field theme_url.
 If you want to create a theme, the official documentation is a good starting point.

 The field default_tenant_name is used for the Stellio and acts as fiware-service.
-It is used to define dataspaces on the platform.
-Give it any name suitable for your first dataspace.
+It is used to define data spaces on the platform.
+Give it any name suitable for your first data space.

-The database section allows to switch between using the central database or an own instance of a postgres cluster, indiviudally for keycloak.
+The database section allows to switch between using the central database or an own instance of a postgres cluster, individually for keycloak.
 The replica attribute defines the number of replicas for the own database, if used.

 The section of api_dashboard defines the credentials and the jwt secret for the dashboard.